flipbase/www/README.md

 ## Deploy

-Just upload the /www directory using SFTP
+Deployment is based on s3cmd to sync the /www directory with AWS S3

+    npm run deploy